metabase/metabase/docs/databases/connections/redshift.md

 ### Username

-> To improve syncing and scanning, make sure this database user account has access to the `information_schema`.
+> In order for sync and scan to work, make sure this database user account has access to the `information_schema`.

 The database username for the account that you want to use to connect to your database.
 You can set up multiple connections to the same database using different user accounts to connect to the same database, each with different sets of [privileges](../users-roles-privileges.md).